roohaani786/social_bot/README.md

 Then use this long token if you don't want the token to expire frequently to outlive token to as long as 60 Days

 # Use python3 telegram_to_reddit.py to run the script

+### Create an Issue on the repo if there are any issues or you need help :)